 Some newborns have very fast or labored breathing in the first few hours of life because of a lung condition called transient tachypnea of the newborn (TTN).
 "Transient" means it doesn't last long — usually, less than 24 hours.
 "Tachypnea" (tak-ip-NEE-uh) means to breathe quickly.

 Babies with transient tachypnea are closely watched in the hospital, and some might need extra oxygen for a few days.
 Most babies make a full recovery.
 TTN usually does not have any lasting effects on a child's growth or development.

 What Causes Transient Tachypnea of the Newborn?

 Before birth, a developing fetus does not use the lungs to breathe — all oxygen comes from the blood vessels of the placenta.
 During this time, the baby's lungs are filled with fluid.

 As the baby's due date nears, the lungs begin to absorb the fluid.
 Some fluid also may be squeezed out during birth as the baby passes through the birth canal.
 After delivery, as a baby breathes for the first time, the lungs fill with air and more fluid is pushed out.
 Any remaining fluid is then coughed out or slowly absorbed through the bloodstream and lymphatic system.

 Babies with TTN have extra fluid in their lungs because it failed to clear as expected.
 So they must breathe faster and harder to get enough oxygen.

 Transient tachypnea of the newborn is more common in:

-- babies whose mothers have asthma or diabetes
+- babies whose mothers have diabetes

 What Are the Signs & Symptoms of Transient Tachypnea of the Newborn?